 DS-160 done.
 Fees paid.
 Documents ready.
-Now comes the actual day — and yes, what happens in the next few hours matters.
-A lot.
+Now the actual day.

-Fun fact: there's no official dress code.
+There's no official dress code.
 Zero.
 The State Department doesn't care if you wear Armani or a kurta.
-But — and this is a big but — how you look still matters.
-First impressions are real.
+But how you look still matters — officers process 100+ applicants daily and form impressions in the first minute.

 Former visa officers all say the same thing: business casual.
 Look professional, stay comfortable.
 That's it.